The Truth About Paid Search Engine Marketing (And Why It Works)

 The Role of Keywords

-Key words are key to any pay per click campaign.
+Keywords are key to any pay-per-click campaign.
 Consider them the “connective tissue” between what people are typing in the search bar and your ad.
 For instance, a business selling homemade candles might try to rank for phrases like “buy scented candles” or “best eco-friendly candles.”

 Success comes from identifying high-intent keywords that your target audience is actively searching for.
 Tools like Google Keyword Planner can help uncover the best options based on search volume and competition levels.